Glosswitch wrote a piece in January called ‘Choosing between misogyny and feminism: A practical guide, where she says;

 We also have the right to name what has been done to us, at the very least, and not have to pretend, as an Australian writer noted, that these rapes, abuses and murders must have been committed by elves, for fear of saying male violence.

 WE hear Not All Men, A lot, it’s a silencing tool, we know not all men.
 We also know that men kill other men at a higher rate than they kill women, we know.
 We know 90% of all murderers are male, whether they are killing women, children, or other men.
-This current paradigm of masculinity in our culture is toxic, and it’s affecting everyone.
+This current paradigm of social “norms”, this masculinized culture, is toxic, and it’s affecting everyone.
 But when a vulnerable class of humans, half the population, women as a class, are repeated victims of fatal male pattern violence, this is femicide.

 As Women’s Aid UK state;